-Broad Ocean Area: NMFS has proposed three DPSs which may occur in the BOA.
+Broad Ocean Area: NMFS has proposed four DPSs which may occur in the BOA.
 The Hawai'i DPS consists of whales that breed within the main Hawaiian Islands and seasonally move to feeding grounds in the North Pacific (Bettridge et al. 2015).
 The Oceania DPS consists of whales that breed/winter in the south Pacific islands and are believed to migrate to undescribed Antarctic feeding areas (Bettridge et al. 2015).
-It is possible that the Action Area may include whales of the West North Pacific DPS which feed/summer in the north Pacific off the Russian coast and breed near Okinawa, the Philippines, and possibly breeding ground further south (Bettridge et al. 2015).
+The Mexico DPS consists of whales that breed/winter off the west coast of Mexico and migrate to feeding areas from California to the Aleutian Islands (Bettridge et al. 2015).
+It is possible that the Action Area may include whales of the West North Pacific DPS which feed/summer in the North Pacific off the Russian coast and breed near Okinawa, the Philippines, and possibly breeding ground further south (Bettridge et al. 2015).
 Humpback whales have been detected during surveys of the Mariana Islands to the west of the Action Area (Department of the Navy 2014).

-Recent studies (2008) of the North Pacific basin resulted in total population estimates of 21,808 (CV=0.04) for all humpback whales feeding in the north Pacific (Bettridge et al. 2015).
+Recent studies (2008) of the North Pacific basin resulted in total population estimates of 21,808 (CV=0.04) for all humpback whales feeding in the North Pacific (Bettridge et al. 2015).
 The Hawai'i DPS portion of this area was estimated to number 10,000 individuals in 2008 (Calambokidis et al. 2008) and may be closer to 11,788 to 12,462 individuals (Bettridge et al. 2015).
 Peak occurrence around the Hawaiian Islands is from late February through early April (Carretta et al. 2015; Mobley et al. 2000).
 During the fall and winter, primary occurrence is expected in the Hawaiian Islands, from the coast to 93 km (50 nm) offshore (Mobley 2004; Mobley et al. 2000).
-Based on 2008 studies of the north Pacific basin, photo identification, and capture-recapture analysis, 1,000 whales are estimated to be in the West North Pacific DPS (Bettridge et al. 2015).
+Population estimates for the Mexico DPS are in the range of 6,000 to 7,000 individuals (Bettridge et al. 2015).
+Based on 2008 studies of the North Pacific basin, photo identification, and capture-recapture analysis, 1,000 whales are estimated to be in the West North Pacific DPS (Bettridge et al. 2015).
 Oceania humpback whale populations are estimated to be 3,827 (CV=0.12) individuals; however, the population appears to be subdivided with relatively little known about the movements and feeding areas for these whales (Bettridge et al. 2015).